ipfs/kuboreleaser/README.md

 - [ ] retrieving check runs fails if the branch was deleted
 - [ ] link to the release in bifrost comms
 - [ ] link to the release issue in the PRs
+- [ ] do not check runs status if the PR is merged